 Answers to Your Question About the Honors Program

-Qualifications: The Honors Program will be a three-year program where application for admission into the program will take place during one’s freshman year of college.
+The Honors Program is a three-year program where an application for admission into the program takes place during the student’s freshman year of college.

 For inquiries or more information on the Honors Program, please contact the Program Director, Dr. Eric J. Bargerhuff at email@example.com